- My LS

 How to practise in Switzerland after the Brexit transition period

-This information assumes that after the end of the Brexit transition period the EU Lawyers Directives will no longer apply to UK solicitors and law firms.
+The EU Lawyers Directives no longer apply to UK solicitors and law firms.

-The 2019 UK–Switzerland Citizen’s Rights Agreement (CRA) has secured enhanced practising rights for UK lawyers in Switzerland compared to lawyers from other non-EU/EEA countries.
+The 2019 UK-Switzerland Citizen’s Rights Agreement (CRA) and the 2020 UK-Switzerland Services Mobility Agreement (SMA) have secured enhanced practising rights for UK lawyers in Switzerland compared to lawyers from other non-EU/EEA countries.

 Conditions for UK solicitors to practise in Switzerland on a permanent basis after the end of the transition period under the CRA

-Under the UK–Switzerland CRA, UK lawyers registered and working in Switzerland on a permanent basis under their home professional title before the end of the transition period will continue to be able to practise while they remain registered in Switzerland.
+Solicitors registered and working in Switzerland on a permanent basis under their home professional title before 31 December 2020 will continue to be able to practise while they remain registered in Switzerland, with the same rights they had as European lawyers.

-Conditions for UK solicitors to practise in Switzerland on a temporary basis (fly-in, fly-out) under the CRA
+Conditions for UK solicitors to practise in Switzerland on a temporary basis (fly-in, fly-out) under the SMA

 If you have any questions, email our international team at email@example.com.